Computer Siksha

 The Open Source Software Movement

 The open source movement believes that software should be freely available for anyone to use, study, modify, and distribute.
-Additionally, it promotes collaboration, transparency, and shared knowledge.
 Richard Stallman launched the GNU Project in 1983, which sparked the open source philosophy.
-Later, Linus Torvalds built the Linux kernel in 1991, which became one of the most successful open source projects in the world.
+Later, Linus Torvalds built the Linux kernel in 1991, making it one of the most successful open source projects in the world.

-When someone creates an original piece of work — whether it is a song, a book, a photograph, or a computer program — they automatically own the rights to that creation.
-These legal rights are known as Intellectual Property Rights (IPR).
-The purpose of IPR is to protect creators and encourage innovation by ensuring that others cannot use their work without permission.
+When someone creates an original work — a song, book, photograph, or program — they automatically own the rights to it.
+These legal rights are called Intellectual Property Rights (IPR).
+IPR protects creators and encourages innovation.

 Types of Intellectual Property